 - Export - Leading zeros

 When exporting a file with data in some cases large numbers can loose leading zeros.
-For example phone numbers, product codes, account numbers or postal codes, etc. This article will help you to keep your data in its original format – Leading zeros removed from values in exported CSV files.
+For example phone numbers, product codes, account numbers, postal codes, etc. This article will help you keep your data in its original format – Leading zeros removed from values in exported CSV files.